tristanheilman/cc-assignment2/README.md

 Note: In my Dockerfile I have:
 `COPY home /home`

 This may cause issues, depending on how you mount.
-If issues persist with the /home directory and my python script, please remove this line in the Dockerfile.
+If issues persist with the /home directory and my python script, potentially removing this line in the Dockerfile may fix the situation.

 3. View output in the console.